Mathiasb17/Mathiasb17.github.io/_posts/2016-06-21-fish-shell.md

 ![fish_shell](/images/fish_shell.png)

-I switched to shell this week.
+I switched to fish this week.
 A lot of features of zsh requiring oh-my-zsh work natively in fish, plus very sweet ones like :

 * syntax hilightning
 * paginated completion